Looking for a desktop Stereolithography (SLA) 3D printer? Read our guide to the best resin (DLP/SLA) 3D printers in Spring 2017.

 Ease of use is the key factor with this SLA 3D printer, where the design of the Form 2 has taken usability to the next level.
 The cartridge system makes changing materials a breeze, and although the cartridges are considered consumables, they can be reused a number of times before being replaced.

 On the front of the machine is a touch screen.
 This makes navigation through settings and options easy, but it’s the direct Wifi connection for network printing that really stands out.
 Print procedures have been expertly thought out, and this makes the Form 2 perfectly suited as a general purpose workhorse rather than a specialist machine that can only be used by the office geek or home expert.

-Where to Buy: Formlabs
+Where to buy this SLA 3D Printer: Formlabs

 The ProJet 1200 uses a variant of SLA printing called Micro-SLA, and the printer is the first attempt by 3D Systems (the company that invented stereolithography) to bring its professional level SLA 3D printer technology to the desktop.